 Sit crisscross on a yoga block or a stack of pillows to allow the hips to release.
 Place your right hand on the floor beside you while raising your left hand to the ceiling on an inhale.
 Making as much space between your left bottom rib and hip as possible, slowly bend toward your right hand on an exhale, allowing your right elbow to bend to keep your shoulder released.
 Repeat on the other side.
 Do five sets.

 3) Energizing Neck & Hip Release

 This game-changer of a stretch truly does it all.
-Sit tall in a chair with your right ankle across your left knee, and your hands on the seat of the chair behind you, fingertips facing forward.
+Sit tall in a chair with your right ankle across your left knee and your hands on the chair seat behind you, fingertips facing forward.
 On an inhale, gently push your hands down as you pull your chest forward.
-Hold still for three seconds being careful to keep your chin down and your neck straight, then release on an exhale.
-Let your body tell you when to inhale and start the movement over again.
+Hold still for three seconds, careful to keep your chin down and your neck straight, then release on an exhale.
+Let your body tell you when to inhale and repeat the movement.
 Repeat 3-5 times, then switch legs.